 Cedar Rapids Levee Setback Repair Project

 King County applied for and received all permits related to summer 2012 construction, which focused on right bank repairs.
 Right bank construction was completed in September 2012 to provide a stable setback levee and remove remnant rocks from the channel.
-Planting work continued in the fall and winter of 2013.
+Planting work was completed in the fall and winter of 2013.

 The Cedar Rapids Levee Setback Repair Project planned repairs to the existing Cedar Rapids setback levees along both the left and right banks of the Cedar River.
 Since the Riverbend Mobile Home Park was purchased by King County in 2013, the repair of the left bank revetment was deemed unnecessary.

 The project is located within the Cedar Rapids Natural Area on the Cedar River between river mile 7.2 and 7.4.
 The levee setback modification along the left bank was designed between river mile 7.2 and 7.4, and the revetment setback project on the right bank was completed at river mile 7.25.
-These river locations roughly correspond to the 17600 block of State Route 169 (Maple Valley Highway) on the left bank, and Southeast Jones Road on the right bank.
+These river locations roughly correspond to the 17600 block of State Route 169 (Maple Valley Highway) on the left bank and Southeast Jones Road on the right bank.

 On the right (north) bank, a short segment of the upstream end of the Brassfield Revetment was set back and will tie into the Cedar Rapids Setback Levee.
 Large angular rock placed in the channel during a 2011 emergency project was incorporated into the new facility.
-Native trees and shrubs will be planted to restore the areas impacted by this project.
+Native trees and shrubs were planted to restore the areas impacted by this project.

 - Flood damage reduction: